Function Tools

 Output

-Returns matching fully qualified class names as a comma-separated list.
+Returns matching fully qualified class names as a comma-separated string.

 Class not found.

-If the current project has not been registered for tool support, the tool returns:
+If the current project has not been registered for class scanning, the tool returns:

 The function tool don't support this function tool.